Ruan-Klopper/RuanKlopper_DV200-Term3-Semester2/README.md

 1. **Place the Project Files:**

-   - Clone the whole `Repo` folder and move it to your `HTDOCS` directory, typically located in the `XAMPP` installation path (e.g., `C:\xampp\htdocs\` on Windows).
-Although not final, some API urls might not work, all API call URLs needs to be changed from: http://localhost/QueryQuorum/react_app/backend/api to: http://RuanKlopper_DV200-Term3-Semester2/backend/api
+   - Clone the whole `RuanKlopper_DV200-Term3-Semester2` folder and move it to your `HTDOCS` directory, typically located in the `XAMPP` installation path (e.g., `C:\xampp\htdocs\` on Windows).
+Although not final, IF some API urls doesn't, the API call URLs needs to be changed from: http://localhost/QueryQuorum/react_app/backend/api to: http://RuanKlopper_DV200-Term3-Semester2/backend/api

 2. **Start XAMPP Services:**